frankframework/frank-doc/frank-doc-doclet/README.md

 **@ff.reintroduce:** JavaDoc tag that does the same as Java annotation `@Reintroduce`.

 **@Label:** Java annotation that appears on other Java annotations, e.g <code>@Category</code>.
 A target annotation that is itself annotated with meta-annotation `@Label` produces a label in the Frank!Doc webapp when it is applied above a class of the Frank!Framework sources.
 The value of the label comes from the `value()` field of the target annotation.
 The name of the label comes from the `@Label` meta-annotation within the definition of the target annotation; attribute `name`.
 Labels only apply to classes, not child elements and not attributes.
 You can have enum-valued label values.
 In this case, the @EnumLabel annotation is supported.
 The JSON file that feeds the Frank!Doc webapp provides for each label an overview of all possible values.
-The label values are sorted alphabetically for non-enum values.
-Enum values are sorted by the order in the enum type.
+The label values are sorted alphabetically.
+If values are of an enum type, the order of the enum constants is NOT used.